DataBiosphere/stairway/README.md

 Stairway is designed to provide atomic operations for one instance of one service.
 It does not coordinate any global or cross-service state.
 Therefore, it is up to the application or service to implement concurrency control on its objects.

+# TODOs
+* Add a section on clusters, queuing, failure, and recovery
+* Add a section - perhaps in DEVELOPMENT.md describing the schema
+* Add a link to a flight example.
+Maybe https://github.com/DataBiosphere/terra-workspace-manager/blob/dev/src/main/java/bio/terra/workspace/service/resource/controlled/flight/create/CreateControlledResourceFlight.java
+* Best practices on serdes of FlightMap parameters
+* Guildance on developer testing of Stairway internal code and flights